pipermerriam/ethereum-alarm-clock-docs/docs/execution.rst

 the ``targetBlock`` is selected.
 The members of the pool can be though of as a circular queue, meaning that when you iterate through them, when you reach the last member, you start back over at the first member.
-For each call, a random starting position is selected and the 4 block sections of the call window are assigned to the membes of the call pool.
+For each call, a random starting position is selected in the member queue and the 4 block sections of the call window are assigned in order to the membes of the call pool beginning at this randomly chosen index..

 The last two 4 block sections (5-8 blocks depending on the gracePeriod) are not allocated, but are considered *free-for-all* allowing anyone to call.